nkkuntal/shim-review/README.md

 *******************************************************************************
 Yes, build time generated ephemeral key.

-[DISCUSS; Module signing with photon_sb2020?
-Custom module loading with Secondary Keyring?]
+[DISCUSS; If we have plan for Module signing with photon_sb2020 key, we can mention signing module with applicane keys endorsed by photon_sb2020 for trust-chain completion]

 *******************************************************************************
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.